We can help you identify and manage food intolerance

 PLEASE NOTE: contrary to information on many websites, there are no scientifically reliable tests for diagnosing food intolerance.
 Please read this document for information from the Australasian Society of Clinical Immunology and Allergy (ASCIA).

 Despite these tests often being advised by some health professionals, the European Academy for Allergy and Clinical Immunology (EAACI) states that IgG antibody tests are not recommended as a diagnostic tool for food intolerance.

 Food intolerance is a special interest of our dietitians and we help people with:

 - Natural food chemical sensitivity (salicylates, amines, glutamate)

 - FODMAPs (Fructose malabsorption)

 Zoe has been working as a food intolerance dietitian for over 12 years and helping people with the RPAH (or failsafe) elimination diet now accounts for around half her full time practice.

-If you have been diagnosed with IBS, or are experiencing bloating, excess wind, gas, abdominal discomfort, constipation or diarrhoea, it is possible you have a food intolerance.
+If you have IBS, or are experiencing bloating, excess wind, gas, abdominal discomfort, constipation or diarrhoea, it is possible you have a food intolerance.